Pasta alla Norma is a Sicilian eggplant pasta dish with a creamy tomato sauce, tender eggplants, dried oregano, and fresh basil.

 By: Nico Pallotta

-Pasta alla Norma is a classic Sicilian pasta dish with rich and creamy tomato sauce, tender roasted eggplants, and fresh basil.
+Pasta alla Norma is a Sicilian eggplant pasta dish with a creamy tomato sauce, tender eggplants, dried oregano, and fresh basil.

-You'll love this recipe because it's tasty, healthy, easy to make in about 30 minutes, and with simple ingredients.
+The recipe is easy to make in about 30 minutes with simple ingredients.

 Prep Time: 10 minutes